 This five-phase system, called Wuxing, begins anew at each Lunar New Year in January or February.
 In the Western astrology system, this falls at the Aquarius New Moon.
 (Capricorn and Aquarius friends, scroll down to the end of this post for an important caveat!)

 We recently nicknamed this system Feng Shui Astrology because it blends the five-element system that’s used in both Feng Shui and Chinese astrology.

-While designing our new online course Home Reset (check out the free webinar), we realized that the five elements not only influence the energy of a physical space, but also the people that inhabit it.
+While designing our new online course Home Reset, we realized that the five elements not only influence the energy of a physical space, but also the people that inhabit it.
 Balancing interpersonal dynamics is as important as properly positioning a bed or desk, for example.

 When organizing a space by Feng Shui principles, there’s a saying, “A place for everything and everything in its place.”